 This is an example of an Inquiry Koan:

 Someone asked Zhaozhou, “Does a dog have Buddha nature or not?”

 —Gateless Gate, Case 1, & Book of Serenity, Case 18

 John Tarrant on Finding Refuge with the Great Koan No

 Just enter here—there’s no guilty or innocent.
-Turn to the koan, there is your refuge and simplicity, the deepest teaching.
-Recorded at Summer Sesshin on June 14th, 2022.
-4 minutes.
+Turn to the deepest koan: there is your refuge and simplicity, the deepest teaching.

 More on Zen Koans